show all collections

 "Titles for events or conferences provide a really unique opportunity in that you're not quite as bound by the narrative or style of the film that follows.
 You're a little more free to make a standalone piece,” explains Wenner.

-“I've always romanticized the idea of the solitary craftsman making things by hand in a workshop," Wenner tells us.
-"I ended up bridging that with another interest, which is a kind of vintage, pulpy science fiction - mysterious inventors and scientists ahead of their time, creating the impossible.”
+“I’ve always romanticized the idea of the solitary craftsman making things by hand in a workshop,” Wenner says, “I ended up bridging that with another interest, which is a kind of vintage, pulpy science fiction – mysterious inventors and scientists ahead of their time, creating the impossible.

 “On the post side, I made a library of little parts like screws, brass arms, type, moving gears, etcetera.
 It made building the gadgets much easier, almost like playing with Legos.
 We set up a little two-person pipeline in-house with Amy Schmitt doing all the matchmoving, lighting, and rendering while I did the modeling/animating and compositing.”

-A lot of viewers commented on the quality of sound design in particular.
+Several viewers commented on the quality of the sound design.

-How did you come up with the concept for each specific object?
-Some viewers were reminded of the Hellraiser puzzle box, the stop motion films of the The Quay Brothers and, personally, the self-powered kinetic devices reminded me of the inventions of Nicola Tesla.
+How did you come up with the ideas for each specific object?
+Some viewers were reminded of the mystical puzzle box from the Hellraiser movies, or the stop motion films by the The Quay Brothers.
+The self-powered kinetic devices made me think of the inventions of Nicola Tesla.

 The live action footage was shot using a RED camera with a snorkel lens.
 The 16 gadgets were created using Cinema 4D, and integrated seamlessly into the scene.